The Haunting of M. Night Shyamalan

-The haunting of M. Night Shyamalan doesn’t start with a ghost.
+The M Night Shyamalan filmography doesn’t start with a twist.
 It starts with the birth of a wunderkind — the kind of cinematic arrival that feels less like a debut and more like something supernatural taking shape.

 The Sixth Sense lands in 1999 and brings with it a curse that echoes for decades.
 A film about grief disguised as a ghost story, delivered with softness and then a clout.
 And at the centre of it all: a small boy whispering four words that became global folklore.